sshuair/awesome-gis/readme.md

 ## Map Render Engine
 - Global Mapper
 - [mapnik](http://mapnik.org/) - Mapnik combines pixel-perfect image output with lightning-fast cartographic algorithms, and exposes interfaces in C++, Python, and Node
-- [TileMill](http://tilemill.com) - Creating beautiful interactive maps with CartoCSS.
-[Github Link](https://github.com/mapbox/tilemill)
 - [mapbox-gl-native](https://github.com/mapbox/mapbox-gl-native) - A library for embedding interactive, customizable vector maps into native applications on multiple platforms
-- [mapbox-gl-js](https://github.com/mapbox/mapbox-gl-js) - A javascript library rendering interactive vector maps in the browser
-- [Tangram](https://github.com/tangrams/tangram) - a javaScript library for rendering 2D & 3D maps live in a web browser with WebGL
+- [tangram-es](https://github.com/tangrams/tangram-es)- A C++ library for rendering 2D and 3D maps from vector data using OpenGL ES, and mainly focused on mobile and embedded devices.

 ## Saas
 - [Mapbox](https://www.mapbox.com/) - Helping you design your own map and presenting your data